Rojikku/Rip-Script/README.md

 I call it by full path.

 Manual mode will check every folder inside your working directory, and then rip subtitles from all .mkv files in those subdirectories.

+### Logs
+If you have access to the Rip.log, it's nice to watch the progress with `tail -f Rip.log` or a similar command.
+All output goes to this log file instead of the console due it being designed for an environment where a console is not convenient (A docker container).